bhartiy/learnsellacious/pages/35.global-configurations/frontend-display-options/docs.md

 <br>**product quick view button**: You can choose whether you have to apply the product quick view button on  categories & subcategories, Products list pages, Product details Pages and Product quick view pages.
 <br>**Manufacturer Details**: You can choose whether you have to apply the Manufacturer Details on product details page & product quick view page.
 ![](screenshot-localhost-2020.06.04-15_58_43.png)

+**Chat Button**: You can choose whether you have to apply the chat button on product detail page and store page.

+**Coupons Button**: You can choose whether you have to apply the coupons button on store page.

+**Discounts Button**: You can choose whether you have to apply the discounts button on store page.

+**Social Links**: You can choose whether you have to apply the social links button on store page.

 <br>**product price display**:You can choose whether you have to apply the product price Display on  categories & subcategories, Products list pages, Product details Pages and Product quick view pages.

 **continue price display**: You can choose whether you have to apply the continue price display on  categories & subcategories, Products list pages, Product details Pages and Product quick view pages.